JonathanBennett/prerender-redis-cache/README.md

 How it works
 ------------

 This plugin stores pages returned through prerender in a redis instance.
 Currently, it caches the pages for 1 day then expires them.
-This can be overridden by specifying the env variable "process.env.PAGE_EXPIRY" in seconds.
+This can be overridden by specifying the env variable "process.env.PAGE_TTL" in seconds.

 How to use
 ----------